 General considerations: I want my computer to react fast.
 I don’t want to wait while there is some stupid animation going on or while a broken program is loading.
 I will rather learn a keyboard shortcut instead of pushing the mouse around.
 Paradigm: I am the top scheduler, programs should start in the background and signal when they need input.

-The smartphone is with me all the time and often a notebook as well.
+The smartphone is with me all the time and often a laptop as well.

 The server is behind a dialup connection and serves as a backup as well.

 All of my

 $HOME is synced between the laptop and the server.

 $HOME clean, with no cruft lying around (especially no